buttermilk-crypto/microlibraries/README.md

   - One or a small integer number of source files
   - Zero dependencies on other code outside the JDK.
   - A simple service interface such as a single method
+  - must be larger than a gist or snippit.
+There has to be enough to encapsulate

-Microlibraries may have something to do with microservices.
+Microlibraries may have something to do with [microservices](http://martinfowler.com/articles/microservices.html).
 I'm not sure what yet, but intrinsically there seems to be a connection.